SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-20-htb-vulnescape-writeup.md

 - **OS:** Windows
 - **Difficulty:** Easy

 VulnEscape is an easy and fun machine focused entirely on Remote Desktop.
-There are no web services involved and both the initial foothold and privilege escalation require you to work within the desktop environment and think creatively around its restrictions.
+There are no web services involved and both the initial foothold and privilege escalation require you to work within the desktop environment and think around its restrictions.
 It’s a unique and educational box that offers great insight into Windows application security and how small details can lead to bigger issues.

 ---

 ## Initial Enumeration